 Controlled, predictable fermentation of cultures

-Starter culture microorganisms are used in the production of cultured dairy products, such as yogurt and cheese.
-Whereas the natural microflora of milk can be inefficient, uncontrollable or unpredictable – or may be destroyed altogether by heat treatment, a starter culture can provide desired characteristics in a more controlled and predictable fermentation.
+Starter culture microorganisms are used in the production of cultured dairy products, such as yoghurt and cheese.
+Whereas the natural microflora of milk can be inefficient, uncontrollable or unpredictable – or can be destroyed altogether by heat treatment, a starter culture can provide desired characteristics in a more controlled and predictable fermentation.

 The production process must be designed to carefully manage temperature, humidity, air quality and similar environmental factors for maximum stability.

 Robot modules for maximum consistency and compliance

 Our starter culture processing lines are built with fully automatic robot modules that eliminate cross-contamination.
 Thanks to the hygienic design, plant operators do not need to enter the production area and internal parts can be cleaned via CIP with a single push of a button.
 Throughout the process, your operators can easily monitor and measure all processing parameters to ensure full compliance with hygiene requirements.

 We have designed our systems so that individual equipment can be shut down independently.
 This means that your processing line can continue as you clean each part via CIP.